Lianela/Project_Alyssa/README.md

 Also, I created a local version, to keep testing it while my keys are limited.

+09:50PM: Alyssa it's now...
+Amazing, feeling like talking with a real person, not a bot anymore, I was able to push even further what a bot can do...
+I'm really, really amazed of this achievement...

 ✦•······················•✦•······················•✦

 # ── ⟢ ・⸝⸝ Next: